 What I do for new players is have the runner get back to the base when they know it is a fly ball.
 Because they are then facing home plate in a ready position to go I am their eyes for them.
 I watch the ball and if it is not fielded I say yes and if it is caught I either say yes or no depending on the depth of the ball.
 This gives the runner an extra advantage because they don’t have to get back and then go if the ball is caught.
 When they are experienced at baserunning from third I might have them make that decision.
 One thing you want to make sure is that you do not use the words go and no. They sound to similar and can cause errors.

 The lead off

 Getting called out for leading off the base before the pitcher releases the ball happens most often when the baserunner cannot see the ball leave the pitchers hand.
-It is even more difficult to see the ball leave her hand from 2d base because the runner is behind the pitcher.
+It is even more difficult to see the ball leave her hand from second base because the runner is behind the pitcher.
 The runner almost has to wait an extra second when they think the ball has left the pitchers hand before leaving the base.
 It is a matter of timing and focusing on the ball.
 Also knowing the pitcher will help because some work faster than others.